Farmworkers in the United States: Pesticides

+The chemicals found within the agricultural fields are know to have long term effects on one's health.
+Neurological damage, cognitive impairment, lung damages and even death are some of the negative health impacts caused by certain pesticides.
+According to a 2024 systematic review on pesticide exposure and long-term human health impact, they found that if someone doesn't take precautions, then the exposure can interfere with some of their brain neurotransmitters.
+The result of this can lead to Parkinson's disease and memory-related disorders.
+With the lack of safety regulations and the high usage of pesticides of the crops, both adult and young farmworkers will continue to be at risk.

 The federal government has also been involved in regulating the use of and monitoring the effects of pesticides.
 Since its creation in 1970, The Environmental Protection Agency (EPA) has been involved in working to regulate the use of pesticides and any potential harmful effects.
 The EPA's Agriculture Worker Protection Standard (WPS) attempts to help workers exposed to pesticides and aims to reduce the risk involved with exposure to pesticides.
 The WPS gives protections to over 2 million agricultural workers and pesticide handlers; its services include preventing workers from being in areas under a restricted-entry interval (REI), with a few exceptions.
 On 2 November 2015, the EPA revised the WPS in order to enact stronger protections for the same workers and handlers it had covered previously.
 The majority of the revised protections of the WPS took effect on 2 January 2017, however three requirements will take effect on 2 January 2018; these requirements are aimed at increasing pesticide safety training and revised information posters on pesticide safety, in addition to compelling handlers to suspend applications if any workers are in an "application exclusion zone."

 Recently, The Dow Chemical Company, a U.S.-based multinational chemical company, has been accused of attempting to persuade the Trump administration to ignore the findings of federal scientists that found that the chemicals chlorpyrifos, diazinon, and malathion are harmful to nearly 1,800 "critically threatened or endangered species."
 The chemicals are heavily used and sold by the Dow Company, and the company has hired its own scientists to create a rebuttal to the findings of the governmental studies.